ehamberg/typeclassopedia-md/typeclassopedia.md

 Now, if somewhere down the line you realize you need to introduce the possibility of failure, you might switch from `State Int`{.haskell} to `MaybeT (State Int)`{.haskell}.
 The type of the first version of `foo`{.haskell} would need to be modified to reflect this change, but the second version of `foo`{.haskell} can still be used as-is.

 However, this sort of "capability-based" style (*e.g.* specifying that `foo`{.haskell} works for any monad with the "state capability") quickly runs into problems when you try to naively scale it up: for example, what if you need to maintain two independent states?
-A framework for solving this and related problems is described by Schrijvers and Olivera ([Monads, zippers and views: virtualizing the monad stack, ICFP 2011](http://users.ugent.be/~tschrijv/Research/papers/icfp2011.pdf)) and is implemented in the [`Monatron`{.haskell} package](http://hackage.haskell.org/package/Monatron).
+A framework for solving this and related problems is described by Schrijvers and Olivera ([Monads, zippers and views: virtualizing the monad stack, ICFP 2011](http://users.ugent.be/~tschrijv/Research/papers/icfp2011.pdf)) and is implemented in the [`Monatron` package](http://hackage.haskell.org/package/Monatron).

 ## Composing monads